grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

 ### Limit searched namespaces and filter by labels value

-This example limits the searched namespaces and only selects pods with a specific label value attached to them.:
+This example limits the searched namespaces and only selects pods with a specific label value attached to them:

 ```river
 discovery.kubernetes "k8s_pods" {